trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/index.md

 `octez-client --endpoint https://ghostnet.tezos.marigold.dev config update`

-The result should look like the lines below:
+The result should look like this:

 ```bash
 Warning: